jkunal93/IFS/README.md

 Intelligent FAQ Search is a search mechanism that gives smarter and better result than regular keyword search.
 It uses Natural Language Processing (NLP) to search more efficiently through the FAQs.
-The main idea behind this project is to implement a search mechanism which gives user more desired output by recognizing what they actually want.
+The main idea behind this project is to implement a search mechanism which gives user more desired output by recognizing what users actually want.
 It uses various strategies like n-grams, synonyms, word count, noun-phrases, etc. to find a better and more suitable solution.